Oregon SNAP

 Supplemental Nutrition Assistance Program (SNAP) helps supplement food budgets for low-income working families and individuals, people on public assistance, seniors and people with disabilities.

-Oregon requires all able-bodied SNAP recipients ages 18—49 residing in any of Oregon’s 13 counties to meet special work requirements.
+Oregon requires all able-bodied SNAP recipients ages 18—50 without dependents residing in any of Oregon’s 13 counties to meet special work requirements.
 1 Otherwise, receipt of benefits is limited to no more than 3 months during a 36-month period.

-In Oregon, monthly cash benefits are distributed through an “Oregon Trail Card” which can be used to make food purchases or cash withdrawal from an ATM.
+Monthly cash benefits are distributed through an “Oregon Trail Card” which can be used like a debit card to buy food anywhere EBT is accepted.

 In order to qualify for SNAP, you must meet the following eligibility requirements: